Azure/enterprise-azure-policy-as-code/Docs/start-changes.md

 ### Documentation Updates

 Reorganized the documentation to make it easier to find information.
 Added a new section on how to use the starter kit and how to use the Microsoft release flow.

-### Code Cleanup

-Ongoing cleanup of code: Removed unused code and improved code quality.

-### Performance

-Multiple lengthy sections of the code have been converted to parallel execution to improve performance.
-The change maybe ineffective if you limit the CI/CD agent to a single vCore or use the Azure DevOps provided CI/CD agents.

-The scripts `Build-DeploymentPlan`, `Deploy-PolicyPlan`, and `Build-PolicyDocumentation` have a new parameter `VirtualCores` to control the number of parallel threads and allowing you to optimize your performance.
-The code applies the following formula to adjust the `For-Each -Parallel` throttle limits (threads) based on the number of VirtualCores.

-- Threads = 1 x VirtualCores for pre-processing (pure compute) Policy and Policy Set parameters during Policy Assignment plan calculations
-- Threads = 2 x VirtualCores for Policy object deployment since it executes many REST calls to the Azure resource manager and therefore spends much of its time waiting on I/O.
-- Threads = 4 (fixed) for reading and processing Policy resources; one each for
-  - Policy definitions
-  - Policy Set definitions
-  - Policy Assignments, Role Assignments, and Role Definitions
-  - Policy Exemptions

-Setting VirtualCores to zero (0) disables parallel processing.
-The default value is 4.
-EPAC also uses a minimum chunk size for deployments to avoid unnecessary overhead for small number of items.